Andy Murray withdraws from Great Britain team for Davis Cup finals against Serbia due to injury

 Andy Murray has ruled himself out of next week's Davis Cup finals in Malaga due to a shoulder injury.

-It emerged earlier this week that the former Wimbledon champion had picked up a minor shoulder injury and it has now been confirmed he will be unable to feature for Great Britain in their quarter-final against Serbia on Thursday.
+It emerged earlier this week that the former Wimbledon champion had picked up a minor shoulder injury and it has now been confirmed Liam Broady will replace Murray for Great Britain in their quarter-final against Serbia on Thursday.

 A statement released by Murray on X (formerly Twitter) read: "I've picked up a minor shoulder injury, which means I won't be able to take part in the Davis Cup.